Procedures for Surgeries/Dentals:

-• If you are currently administering any medications do not withhold the morning doses unless otherwise instructed by the doctor.
+• If you are currently administering any medications daily, do not withhold the morning doses unless otherwise instructed by the doctor/technician.

-The Doctor will call you after your pet's surgery is complete and your pet is waking up comfortably.
-Most surgery patients go home between 4:00 and 5:00 pm with all discharge instructions
+We try to text you when your pet is being induced for anesthesia so that are aware of your pet's status.
+The surgery doctor will call you after your pet's surgery is complete when your pet is in recovery.
+Most surgery patients are ready to go home between 4:00 and 5:00 pm with all discharge instructions

 and any needed medications.